damieng/pixelworld/README.md

 ### Conversions

-The following commands work against the ZX Spectrum RAW 768 byte/.ch8 files:
+The following commands work with ZX Spectrum RAW 768 byte/.ch8 files:

 - `preview` to create a `.png` preview file
+- `pngtoch8` to convert a `.png` back to a `.ch8`
+- `c64toch8` to create a `.ch8` file from a C64 binary file

 Any of the following assembly generating commands can use the `--base hex|decimal` flags.
 The z80 one can also use `--base binary`.